emigre459/computer_vision/README.md

 # Computer Vision via Transfer Learning - Flower Species Identification

-In this project, I developed code for an image classifier (starting with the pre-trained Inception v3 and DenseNet 161 models) built with PyTorch, then convert it into a command line application.
+In this project, I developed code for an image classifier (starting with the pre-trained Inception v3 and DenseNet 161 models) built with PyTorch, then converted it into a command line application.

 The models were trained using 8,500 pre-labeled images of 102 different flower species provided as part of this project by Udacity.com.